 Criminology (which is in the field of sociology, the science or study of society) is the scientific study of crime, criminals, criminal behavior, and corrections.
 It also examines the prevention of crime and society's response to crime.
 Criminology includes the examination of evidence, hereditary and psychological causes of crime, various modes of investigation, conviction, and the efficacy of differing styles of punishment, rehabilitation, and corrections.

-Radio and television have popularized the study of crime through shows such as The Shadow, Sherlock Holmes, The Naked City, The Defenders, Perry Mason, Mr. Lucky, The Wild Wild West, Matlock, Murder She Wrote, Diagnosis Murder, The District, CSI, CSI Miami, Numbers, and hundreds of others.
+Radio and television have popularized the study of crime through shows such as The Shadow, Sherlock Holmes, The Naked City, The Defenders, Perry Mason, Mr. Lucky, The Wild Wild West, Matlock, Murder She Wrote, Diagnosis Murder, The District, CSI, CSI: Miami, Numbers, and hundreds of others.
 Literature is filled with crime stories and magazines like True Crime.
-Crime is popular and crime-stoppers, from super heroes to policeman and amateur detectives, are revered.
+Crime is popular, and crime-stoppers, from superheroes to policemen and amateur detectives, are revered.

 What Is a Criminologist?

-A criminologist usually studies crime and law in college and earns at least one academic degree (an associate's, bachelor's, master's, and/or a doctorate (PhD) degree).
+A criminologist usually studies crime and law in college and earns at least one academic degree: an associate's, bachelor's, master's, and/or doctorate (Ph.D.) degree.

 A criminologist provides theoretical explanations for the aberrant, delinquent, and criminal behaviors manifested in a population.
 They analyze criminal law, criminal behavior, and the methods used by criminals to practice deviant behavior and break the law.
 Criminologists work with a variety of levels and types of law enforcement agencies to develop behavior profiles for particular types of crimes.
 In addition, they gather statistics on crime rates.
 They investigate crimes and analyze the larger criminal justice system and its processes.